 It is important and necessary that you respect the HMTA.
 It is estimated that the United States makes 500,000 shipments of hazardous waste each day.
 Of these shipments, about half are items considered corrosive or flammable.
 There are approximately 2,700 other chemicals considered in these shipments, including those that are:

-These materials can be the cause of accidents resulting in:
+These wastes can be the cause of accidents resulting in:

 Each actor in the shipping chain signs a copy of the manifest and keeps it throughout the procedure.
 An EPA identification number is required by all participants on the manifest.
 In California, carriers of hazardous waste must be registered with the Department of Toxic Substances Control.

 But how does this apply in practice to the waste producer itself?
-After the waste has been stored, it must be labeled according to its destination.
-Then a hazardous waste manifest must be completed.
-The hazardous waste manifest indicates the nature of the waste being disposed of according to its volume and application.
+After you have stored your waste, you have to label it according to its destination.
+Then, complete the hazardous waste manifest.
+The hazardous waste manifest indicates the nature of the waste you are disposing of according to its volume and application.
 A copy of this manifest must then be sent to the Hazardous Waste Management Centre (HWC).
-The HWMC monitors and regulates the handling of hazardous waste.
+The HWMC monitors and regulates the handling of your waste.
 This is to ensure that it is transported and handled in compliance with the law.

-The carrier in charge of collecting hazardous collects toxic substances.
+The carrier in charge of collecting hazardous waste comes to collect your toxic substances.
 They are required to dispose of the waste within ten days in a special landfill in the region.
 The landfill then has thirty days to send the signed manifest to the DSTC.
 It must then provide proof that all your waste has been transported and treated in accordance with the regulations.
-If the signed manifest is not received within this time frame, then the CSTD will visit the converted carrier to verify the proper management of the waste.
+If the signed manifest is not received within this time frame, then the CSTD will visit the converted carrier to verify the proper management of your waste.
+The worst case scenario--that the organization wishes to avoid--is that of your waste being dumped in a hole in the desert.

 Every Business Should Have a Hazardous Waste Management Plan

-It is absolutely necessary to have a waste disposal plan.
-Plans should provide information and advice to employees about legislation and procedures for the disposal of hazardous waste.
+It is absolutely necessary to have a waste disposal plan, especially when you are the head of a company.
+You should draw up a plan to provide information and advice to your employees about legislation and procedures for the disposal of hazardous waste.

 This plan also helps to clarify the distribution of roles and priorities within the company.
 It provides a blueprint for action in the event of a crisis.
 This helps to limit the risks of contamination.
 This guide contains precise instructions on the handling of waste, from its creation to its disposal.